Nutrition and Dietetics

-Applicants must have completed a Didactic Program in Dietetics with specific prerequisite courses including general chemistry, organic chemistry, biochemistry, microbiology or bacteriology, general or human biology, human physiology, science of nutrition, applied nutrition, nutrition in clinical care (2 semesters), principles of food preparation, and statistics.
-Applicants who are also applying for admission to the Dietetic Internship must have completed a Didactic Program in Dietetics.
-Students whose baccalaureate degree was in a field other than dietetics, should consult the Coordinator of NDHA to identify deficiencies and develop a plan for their removal.
+Applicants must have completed a didactic program in Dietetics with specific prerequisite courses including general chemistry, organic chemistry, biochemistry, microbiology or bacteriology, general or human biology, human physiology, science of nutrition, applied nutrition, nutrition in clinical care (2 semesters), principles of food preparation, and statistics.
+Applicants who are also applying for admission to the dietetic internship must have completed a didactic program in Dietetics.
+Students whose baccalaureate degree was in a field other than dietetics, should consult the Coordinator of NDHM, Dr Josephine Umoren at firstname.lastname@example.org, to identify deficiencies and develop a plan for their removal.

 Completion of a minimum of 32 semester hours in the program is required for graduation.
 A complete description of the degree requirements is given in the Nutrition and Dietetics section of the graduate catalog.

 Students pursuing the degree may apply to the dietetic internship.
 Accredited by the Academy of Nutrition and Dietetics, the internship offers experiences that qualify students to take the Registration Examination in Dietetics.
 Admission to the dietetic internship is competitive and separate applications are required.
 Internship applications are accepted in February.
 For more information, contact Nancy Prange at email@example.com.

 A maximum of 2 semester hours in the practicum may be applied toward the degree.